-Fete des loges is a fair that takes place just outside of Paris in July through mid-August and would be our first stop of a month-long trip around Europe.
+Fete des loges is a fair that takes place just outside of Paris in July through mid-August and would be our first stop for a month-long trip around Europe.
+The following is information from a previous year, and sometimes the attraction availability changes.

 Notable Attractions